groff_man_style(7) — Linux manual page

 further formatted with a macro, is set smaller.

-Note: terminals will render text at normal size instead.
+Note: terminals render text at normal size instead.
+Do not

-distinct from using roman style at normal size; it will be
+from using roman style at normal size; it is hidden from

 Observe what is not prescribed for setting in bold or italics